alvis/presetter/README.md

    This will make sure any missing dependencies will be installed again.
 2. Use `yarn` to install additional packages as it won't remove any packages during the process.

-This problem, fortunately, should soon become history when [npm v7](https://blog.npmjs.org/post/186983646370/npm-cli-roadmap-summer-2019) is released.
+This problem, fortunately, ~~should soon~~ has now become a history when [npm v7](https://blog.npmjs.org/post/186983646370/npm-cli-roadmap-summer-2019) was released.
-We anticipate the upcoming [auto peer dependencies installation](https://github.com/npm/rfcs/blob/latest/accepted/0025-install-peer-deps.md) will resolve this issue for good.
+The [auto peer dependencies installation](https://github.blog/2020-10-13-presenting-v7-0-0-of-the-npm-cli/) feature will now resolve this issue for good.

 ## FAQ